ESSS/alfasim-sdk/docs/source/alfacase/03_alfacase_example.rst

 The root level of our :program:`ALFAcase` file is always a :class:`CaseDescription` which has the following attributes:
-For the full reference check the :ref:`alfacase-reference-section`
+For the full reference check the :ref:`alfacase-reference-section`:

 .. code-block:: yaml